xiancg/vfxnaming/docs/source/tokens.rst

                 practical='pra', dramatic='dra',
                 volumetric='vol', default='nat')

 In line 1 we're creating a **Required Token**.
-This means that for solving the user has to provide a value.
+This means that for solving the user must provide a value.
 This is a explicit solve.

 In line 2 we're creating a **Number Token**.
 This is a special Token really useful for working with version like or counting parts of a name.
 It's always required.